aimms/documentation/webui/widget-types.rst

 You can see a complete list of available widget types by `adding a new widget <widget-manager.html#adding-a-widget>`_.
 The types are listed in the *Type* selectionbox in the *Add Widget Wizard*.

 Most widget types are easy to add/use, but some of them benefit from some further explanation.
-Please see the widgets below that we (partly) documented:
+More details on each widget are included in the corresponding section below:

 .. toctree::